dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 data class Credentials(val user: String, val password: Password)
 </kotlin>

-Note that there is a "Put parameters on one line" intention which can be invoked via the `Alt+Enter` popup menu or assigned its own shortcut.
+Note that in IntelliJ there is a "Put parameters on one line" intention which can be invoked via the `Alt+Enter` popup menu or assigned its own shortcut.

 ### Put arguments on one line
 When a function or constructor invocation has only a few arguments, put them on one line.
 How few is enough to justify the tidying is subjective and depends on the length of argument names (especially with named arguments), the surrounding code, readers' attention span, etc. The motivation is to have "optimal" information density on the screen.